NonlinearMusings/Multithreaded-TSQL/README.md

 * Messages reflect ACID activities.
 (This thought will help you discern parallelizable activities and identify any dependencies your stored procedures need to account for)
 * Messages are delivered exactly once.
 * Messages are processed in the order received (The queue is FIFO).
 * Messages ultimately invoke a Service Broker internal activation stored procedure.
 Using a [Claim-Check pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/claim-check) for the messages, only the information needed to execute a task is enqueued.
-Implementing a [Facade pattern](https://en.wikipedia.org/wiki/Facade_pattern) in the activation stored procedure guards against poison messages will providing virutally unlimited processing flexibility.
+Implementing a [Facade pattern](https://en.wikipedia.org/wiki/Facade_pattern) in the activation stored procedure guards against poison messages while providing virutally unlimited processing flexibility.

 ## Common configuration bits...
 ```sql